Kalaiselvi84/agones/site/content/en/docs/Reference/fleetautoscaler.md

       bufferSize: 5
       # MinCapacity is the minimum aggregate Counter total capacity across the fleet.
       # If BufferSize is specified as a percentage, MinCapacity is required and cannot be 0.
-      # If non zero, MinCapacity must be smaller than MaxCapacity and it can be greater than or equal to BufferSize.
+      # If non zero, MinCapacity must be smaller than MaxCapacity and must be greater than or equal to BufferSize.
       minCapacity: 10
       # MaxCapacity is the maximum aggregate Counter total capacity across the fleet.
       # MaxCapacity must be greater than or equal to both MinCapacity and BufferSize.
 Required field.